Black Canyon Limited

 Black Canyon Limited (BCA) is focused on manganese exploration and development in WA's Pilbara region.
 The Company has a portfolio of tenements that are prospective for manganese mineralisation and hosts the large Flanagan Bore Mineral Resource.

 Buy Australian shares starting with BCA.
-Invest today with a CHESS-sponsored broker!
+Invest today with a CHESS-sponsored investing platform!

 Metals & Mining

 Black Canyon Limited is all about manganese, copper and cobalt.
 Headquartered in Subiaco, this minerals exploration company is active in Western Australia’s Pilbara region.